codes-org/codes/doc/dev/yaml-config.md

   included one.
 - Multiple includes apply in list order; the local file is applied last.

-Includes are resolved when the config is loaded, *before* compilation, so the referenced files must be readable by every rank.
+Includes are resolved when the config is loaded, *before* compilation.
+The loader reads each included file with the **same collective MPI read as the main config** — one collective read per file across the job, not one open per rank — so the referenced files must be reachable at the same path from every node, and a missing or unreadable include aborts the whole job with a diagnostic naming the resolved path.
 An included file may not itself use `include:` (one level deep, for now).
-The pure compiler core does no file I/O — the loader reads the fragments and hands them in — so `include:` is a loader feature a model never sees.
+The pure compiler core does no file I/O — the loader reads the fragments and hands their bytes in — so `include:` is a loader feature a model never sees.

 ---